mniabedii/dsa-masterclass-java/README.md

 - Java implementations and detailed explanations of key data structures
 - Implementations and clear explanations of popular sorting algorithms
 - A guide to time complexity and algorithm analysis
-- Visual examples and step-by-step walkthroughs to enhance understanding
+- Visual examples and step-by-step walkthroughes to enhance understanding

+  A general overview of covered topics is available in `docs/intro/introduction-to-data-structures.pdf`.

 Whether you're a student beginning your journey into computer science or an educator seeking clear teaching materials, this project aims to be a practical and helpful learning resource.